sujunyan/time_tracker/README.md

 # Time Tracker
 This is a time tracker for my personal use.
 Previously I used pomotodo to record how long I work every day.
 But it does not support for exporting data.
 I want to draw some fancy graphs in a more flexible way.
 So I am thinking of developing my own one.

+Another advantage is that I can manually add a record if I forget to start a record.

 This "app" is python based and I want to keep it simple and neat.
 It is now command line based.
 I am currently not sure if I want to add a simple GUI...

 ## Usage